Engineer dies after falling 30m at CapitaSpring building

-"A 48-year-old local engineer was working on the maintenance level above the 16th floor of the building, when she stepped on a false ceiling panel," said a spokesperson for MOM.
+"A 48-year-old local engineer was working on the maintenance level above the 16th floor of the building when she stepped on a false ceiling panel," a Ministry of Manpower (MOM) spokesperson said on Saturday.

 "The panel gave way under her weight, causing her to fall about 30m.
 She landed on the ninth floor and was pronounced dead at the scene by paramedics.